Mansoor Bin Mohammed Welcomes Participants To Dubai International Sports Conference - UrduPoint

 Despite the challenges this year due to the COVID-19 outbreak, Dubai Sports Council, under the guidance of His Highness Sheikh Mansoor Bin Mohammed, has still managed to bring top stars and decision-makers from the world of football in person for the Conference.

-Speaking ahead of the Conference, His Highness Sheikh Mansoor Bin Mohammed stressed that Dubai Sports Council was determined to maintain the continuity of this event and organise the annual Conference this year in the presence of football’s top decision makers as well as stars from both within and outside the country, including FIFA President Gianni Infantino and the likes of Juventus superstar Cristiano Ronaldo, Bayern Munich ace Robert Lewandowski and former Spain captain and goalkeeping great Iker Casillas, as well as other guests, and representatives of clubs who have been nominated for Dubai Globe Soccer Awards, which have been held annually since 2010 alongside Dubai International Sports Conference.
+Speaking ahead of the Conference, Sheikh Mansoor bin Mohammed stressed that Dubai Sports Council was determined to maintain the continuity of this event and organise the annual Conference this year in the presence of stars and specialists from both within and outside the country, including the likes of Juventus superstar Cristiano Ronaldo, Bayern Munich ace Robert Lewandowski and former Spain captain and goalkeeping great Iker Casillas, as well as other top decision makers and guests, and representatives of clubs who have been nominated for Dubai Globe Soccer Awards, which have been held annually since 2010 alongside Dubai International Sports Conference.

 "Presently, we are hosting hundreds of thousands of guests who have come to the UAE from different parts of the world to enjoy an unforgettable holiday.
 They are confident about their health and safety here, and looking forward to returning home with unforgettable memories of this place, and of the many iconic landmarks we have in the country, one of which is the Burj Khalifa, where we are hosting the Dubai International Sports Conference and Dubai Globe Soccer Awards this year.